deephealthproject/docker-libs/README.md

 * ECVL -> also contains EDDL
 * EDDL -> on its own

-If you want everything, use the PyECVL image.
+If you want everything, **use the PyECVL image**.

 ### Toolkit

 For all images, a toolkit version is also built that contains build requirements for software (compiler, headers, etc.).
 You can use these to build your own software or rebuild the DeepHealth libraries from source.

-The toolkit images have the same name with an appended `-toolkit`:
-* `dhealth/eddl-toolkit`
-* `dhealth/ecvl-toolkit`
-* `dhealth/pyeddl-toolkit`
-* `dhealth/pyecvl-toolkit`
+Keep reading the section below for details.

-## Description
+## Detailed description

 The `docker-libs` repository allows users to build and publish on a registry (e.g., DockerHub) Docker images containing the DeepHealth libraries: [EDDL](https://github.com/deephealthproject/eddl), [ECVL](https://github.com/deephealthproject/ecvl) and their Python wrappers, [PyEDDL](https://github.com/deephealthproject/pyeddl) and [PyECVL](https://github.com/deephealthproject/pycvl).
 All the images are based on the [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-docker) and the EDDL and ECVL libraries are configured to leverage NVIDIA GPUs.